michelrandahl/cv/README.md

 ## Technical Competences
 **- Programming languages**<br>
-Over the past 15 years, spanning university studies and professional work, I've worked with a diverse range of programming languages, with particular expertise in functional programming developed through both professional work and spare time reading and projects.
-The most prominent are the following
+Over the past 15 years, spanning university studies and professional work, I've worked with and explored a diverse range of programming languages, with particular expertise in functional programming developed through both professional work and spare time reading and projects.
+The most prominent languages I have worked with are the following
 - **_Proficient:_** Clojure, F#
 - **_Active Focus:_** Rust
 - **_Intermediate:_** PureScript, Python, JavaScript, NodeJS, C#, Java